-1 Caution should be exercised in expanding the role of the chair beyond those tasks that manifest themselves in board meetings and other governance deliberations.
+&lt;sup>1 Caution should be exercised in expanding the role of the chair beyond those tasks that are reflected in board meetings and other governance deliberations.
 These tasks include preparing for meetings, coaching individual directors and enforcing board discipline and codes of conduct.
 It is fairly common to designate the chair as an official spokesperson for the organization, often alongside or in the absence of the executive director.

-2 See the qualities of effective and ineffective board chairs in Yvonne Harrison and Vic Murray (2007) "The Best and Worst of Board Chairs" in Nonprofit Quarterly, Summer.
+&lt;sup>2 See the qualities of effective and ineffective board chairs by Yvonne Harrison in "The Best and Worst of Board Chairs" Nonprofit Quarterly, December 2012

-3 There are lots of websites outlining Roberts Rules of Order (US) and similar systems including Bourinot's Rules of Order (Canada).
-Do a search for "rules of order", "parliamentary procedure" or "Robert's Rules".
-Some organizations rely more on parliamentary procedure for their Annual General Meetings than their regular board meetings.
+&lt;sup>3 There are lots of websites outlining long and short versions of Roberts Rules of Order (US) or Bourinot's Rules of Order (Canada).
+Do a search for "rules of order" or "parliamentary procedure".

-4 Motions are typically used to propose specific decisions or actions and can be a valuable meeting tool when a specific proposal needs the scrutiny that argument for and against can sometimes provide.
+&lt;sup>4 Formal decisions moved and seconded and voted upon are recommended for the approval of a budget, adoption of a policy, a decision to take legal action, a decision on the use of financial reserves or the formal adoption of a strategic plan.
+Motions are typically used to propose specific decisions or actions and can be a valuable meeting tool when a specific proposal needs the scrutiny that argument for and against can sometimes provide.
 Motions are not useful at the front end of a problem solving discussion that requires brainstorming and evaluation of ideas or options.